Coley's toxins: History

 Bacterial immunotherapy for the treatment of cancer has been utilized throughout history, with the earliest cases going back to c.
 2600 BC.
 Egyptian physician Imhotep treated tumors by a poultice, followed by incision, to facilitate the development of infection in the desired location and cause regression of the tumors.
-In 13th century, St. Peregrine experienced spontaneous regression of tumor, after the tumor became infected.
+In the 13th century, St. Peregrine experienced spontaneous regression of tumor, after the tumor became infected.

 In the 18th and 19th centuries, deliberate infection of tumors was a standard treatment, whereby surgical wounds were left open to facilitate the development of infection.
-Throughout the time period, physicians reported successful treatment of cancer by exposing the tumor to infection including the report of French physician Dussosoy who covered an ulcerated breast carcinoma with gangrenous discharge soaked cloth, resulting in disappearance of tumor.
-Observations of a relationship between infection and cancer regression date back to at least the 18th century.
-More specifically, observations of an apparent relationship between erysipelas and remission of cancer predate Coley.
-For example, Anton Chekhov, in his capacity as a physician, recorded such a relationship in 1884.
+Throughout the time period, physicians reported successful treatment of cancer by exposing the tumor to infection.
+In the early 19th century, a French physician named Dussosoy was reported to have covered an ulcerated breast carcinoma with cloth soaked in gangrenous discharge, resulting in disappearance of the tumor.
+In 1884, Anton Chekhov, in his capacity as a physician, recorded a relationship between erysipelas and remission of cancer.

+Coley's studies

 Coley started his investigations after the death of one of his first patients, Elizabeth Dashiell, from sarcoma.
 Dashiell was a close childhood friend of John D. Rockefeller Jr., who later indicated that her death was what first motivated his subsequent funding of cancer research.

 Frustrated by this case, Coley's subsequent research led him to announce evidence of the apparent relationship between infection and cancer regression, which he published in 1891.
 His initial attempts at deliberate infection were mixed, but in 1893 he began combining Streptococcus pyogenes and Serratia marcescens, based upon research from G.H.
 Roger indicating that this combination led to greater virulence.

-Coley published the results of his work as a case series, making it difficult to interpret them with confidence.
-According to the American Cancer Society, "more research would be needed to determine what benefit, if any, this therapy might have for people with cancer".

-The so-called Coley's toxins were used against different types of cancer from the year 1893 through the year 1963.
+Coley published the results of his work as a case series.
+He used his toxins to treat patients with a number of types of cancer from 1893 until his death in 1936.
+The treatment was used by other doctors to treat patients until 1963, when new drug classifications restricted their use to clinical trials.

 Within the preparation's first decade, it was changed from an unfiltered mixture of killed bacteria to a porcelain-filtered mixture, which reduced the adverse effect profile.
-From 1923 on, Parke-Davis was the only commercial source of Coley's toxins in the United States.
-Hall (1997) explains that the versions used by Coley himself were custom-compounded, although the formula for the preparation was never standardized.
+Starting in 1923, Parke-Davis was a commercial source of Coley's toxins in the United States.
+However Hall reported that the versions used by Coley himself continued to be custom-compounded, using a formula that he never standardized.

+Changes in the formulation of the toxins over the decades, the variable effect of treatment on different types of cancer, and the lack of a modern clinical trial demonstrating the efficacy of a particular formulation for a particular cancer, made it difficult to interpret the results of Coley's case studies with confidence.